cksystemsteaching/selfie/README.md

 ...
 ```

-Selfie reports how many instructions it took just to print its synopsis: 60,251 instructions!
-The system also provides another profile but this time of the executed instructions, not the generated instructions.
+Selfie reports how many instructions it executed just to print its synopsis: 60,251 instructions!
+The system also provides another *profile* but this time of the executed instructions, not the generated instructions.
 For example, the `add` instruction was executed 1,726 times which is 2.86% of all executed instructions.
 There is even more detailed information after that which we skip here.
 The machine chapter has more on that.

 ### EBNF Grammar